 These cheap mics are great for vocals.
 Because of its neutral mid-range response, it will be great for electric guitars.
 For six-stringers, aim the cheap mics toward the middle of the speaker.
 Or towards the edge for essential sound.
 That’s the bass.
 Either accentuated highs or richer fuller sound can be achieved.

 It is not easy to achieve the perfect sound with a guitar.
-To capture the full resonance of an instrument, large-diaphragm condenser microphones must be placed in the correct position (generally at the 12th fret).
+Large-diaphragm condenser microphones at the 12th fret capture an instrument’s full resonance.
 This is what the Bottle can do.

 Its high SPL and fast transient response give it an advantage for drums.
 The mic records drum well and are affordable.
 It can also record other acoustic instruments, which may not be as standard in a small studio.

-The presence of a middle-heavy sound is a significant advantage for saxophones; other reed instruments and flutes, as well as stringed instruments, are enormous.
+Saxophones have a big edge over other instruments because their sound is heavy in the middle.
+Other reed instruments and flutes, as well as stringed instruments, are huge.

-It seems to be a very ‘crisp’, handling transients well on percussion and acoustic, for example.
+It is a very ‘crisp’, handling transients well on percussion and acoustic, for example.

 Despite the simple stand bracket, the Bottle seemed very resistant to rumble and handling noises.